+WAN

-WAN Port: WAN1 🕶
+WAN Port: WAN1 V

-WAN Connection Type: PPTP •
+WAN Connection Type: PPTP 💌

 User Name: username

 Password: •••••

 Connect Disconnected!

-Dynamic IP
+Oynamic IP

 Server IP Address/Name:

 IP Address: 0.0.0.0

 Subnet Mask: 0.0.0.0

 Gateway: 0.0.0.0

 DNS: 0.0.0.0 , 0.0.0.0

 Internet IP Address: 0.0.0.0

 Internet DNS: 0.0.0.0 , 0.0.0.0

 MTU Size (in bytes): 1420 (The default is 1420, do not change unless necessary.)

-Max Idle Time: minutes (0 means remain active at all times.)
+Max Idle Time: 15 minutes (0 means remain active at all times.)

+Ingress Bandwidth: 100000 Kbps (Optional)

+Egress Bandwidth: 100000 Kbps (Optional)

 WAN Connection Mode: Connect on Demand

-Connect Automatically
+Ocnnect Automatically

-Connect Manually
+Oconnect Manually

-Caus

 Save

-- ➤ User Name/Password Enter the User Name and Password provided by your ISP.
+- WAN Port: Here allows you to select the WAN port to configure. - ➤ User Name/Password Enter the User Name and Password provided by your ISP.
 These fields are case-sensitive. - Connect on Demand You can configure the router to disconnect your Internet connection after a specified period of the Internet connectivity (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - > Connect Automatically Connect automatically after the router is disconnected.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

+- > Connect Automatically Connect automatically after the router is disconnected.
 To use this option, click the radio button. - Connect Manually You can configure the router to make it connect or disconnect manually.
 After a specified period of inactivity (Max Idle Time), the router will disconnect your Internet connection, and not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link requested.